Author: Peter Fernandez

 In an era where digital interactions are paramount to business success, Customer Identity and Access Management (CIAM) has become an essential component of a secure, efficient, and personalised customer experience.
 By providing seamless and secure access to digital services, CIAM not only enhances security but also fosters customer loyalty with regulatory compliance.

-While both B2B and B2C applications utilize the SaaS model, the differences in their target audiences, pricing, sales processes, user experience, and support systems are significant.
-B2B SaaS applications are more complex, designed for organizations, and emphasize customization, scalability, and integrations, whereas B2C applications focus on providing simple, user-friendly solutions for individual consumers.
+While both B2B and B2C applications utilise the SaaS model, the differences in their target audiences, pricing, sales processes, user experience, and support systems are significant.
+Particularly from a CIAM perspective.
+B2B SaaS applications are more complex, designed for organisations, and emphasise customisation, scalability, and integrations, whereas B2C applications focus on providing simple, user-friendly solutions for individual consumers.

 • OIDC, SAML and OAuth 2.0